Etiopathogenesis

 • FD is caused by mutations in the α-galactosidase A (α-Gal-A) gene located on the X chromosome

-• > 400 known mutations of the GLA gene cause a complete or partial defect in the lysosomal enzyme alpha-galactosidase (α-Gal-A), which is responsible for the cleavage of glycosphingolipids
+• more than 400 known mutations of the GLA gene cause a complete or partial defect in the lysosomal enzyme alpha-galactosidase (α-Gal-A), which is responsible for the cleavage of glycosphingolipids

-• its substrate, mainly globotriaosylceramide (Gb3), cannot be degraded by other pathways and accumulates in lysosomes; thereby affecting cellular functions and causing organ complications
+• the primary substrate, globotriaosylceramide (Gb3), cannot be degraded by other pathways and accumulates in lysosomes, affecting cellular functions and causing organ complications

-• women have a 50% chance of passing the gene to their children
+• women have a 50% chance of passing the gene on to their children

-• men with Fabry disease pass the defective gene to all their daughters; sons are healthy
+• men with Fabry disease pass the defective gene to all their daughters, while sons are healthy

 • vascular endothelium and vascular smooth muscle cells